Encountered a motorcycle accident? Our Legal Team is a call away to help you out!

 These patterns shift again when you isolate certain demographics by age.
 For example, even though overall motorcycle fatalities have been increasing and decreasing by turn, fatalities among riders aged 29 or younger tended to decline from 1975 through 2010, though the numbers have gradually gone upward since then.
 Conversely, riders aged 50 or older have seen the exact opposite way, with fatalities steadily increasing from 1975 through 2014.
 Riders in their forties have followed a similar pattern, though fatalities in that age group leveled off around the year 2000, rather than continuing to increase.

-These figures seem to indicate that deadly motorcycle crashes are becoming less common for young motorcycle riders, but more common for middle-aged adults and seniors who ride motorcycle.
+These figures seem to indicate that deadly motorcycle crashes are becoming less common for young motorcycle riders, but more common for middle-aged adults and seniors who ride a motorcycle.
 Oddly, fatality figures for riders in their thirties have remained relatively stable since the time of 1970s, while all other age groups have changed with the passage of time.

 Motorcycle Safety Equipment you MUST have